- Caulk gun

 Note: Talc can be slippery.
 Wipe off the excess.

 For a more permanent solution, however, you’ll usually have to screw the subfloor to the wood flooring from below.
+Mark the depth of the pilot hole on a 1/8-in. drill bit with tape.
 Drill a 1/8-in. pilot hole about 1/2 in. less than the thickness of the entire floor, and buy screws 1/4 in. shorter than the floor thickness so they won’t penetrate the surface.
 You can find your floor thickness by either removing a floor register and measuring the floor where the duct comes through, or by drilling a small hole in an out-of-the-way corner and measuring with a nail.

 To maintain a safe margin, mark the desired drilling depth on the drill bit with masking tape.
 Space your screws about every 6 in. in the area of the squeak.
+Drive No. 8 wood screws flush to the subfloor.
 Have someone stand on the floor above while you drive the screws.
 Set the heads flush with the subfloor.
 Sinking the head into the subfloor could cause the screw point to break through the finished floor surface.